Busy. Please wait.

 🗑

-The bending of stereocilia causes changes in what across the cell membrane? show
+show The bending of the stereocilia causes changes in the flow of ions across cell membrane.

 🗑